Extremal entanglement witnesses: Extremal witnesses

-\begin{theorem} If a line segment in $\Sud$ with end points $\Lambda$ and $\Sigma$ can not be prolonged within $\Sud$ in either direction, then $\Sigma$ has the same zeros and Hessian zeros as the interior points of the line segment, and at least one additional zero or Hessian zero.
+We summarize the present discussion as follows. \begin{theorem} \textit{If a line segment in $\mathcal{S}_1^{\circ}$ with end points $\Lambda$ and $\Sigma$ can not be prolonged within $\mathcal{S}_1^{\circ}$ in either direction, then $\Sigma$ has the same zeros and Hessian zeros as the interior points of the line segment, and at least one additional zero or Hessian zero.}

-The same holds for $\Lambda$, with additional zeros and Hessian zeros that are different from those of $\Sigma$. \end{theorem}